brucemack/brucemack.github.io/ampersand/index.md

 receiver voting.
 The paper proposes the use of plain-old [Network Time Protocol (NTP)](https://datatracker.ietf.org/doc/html/rfc5905) instead of GPS to obtain the necessary time sync.

-Based on my initial testing, I don't think you need GPS to do receiver voting.
-I might be wrong so send me a comment if I'm looking at this wrong.
-My findings are summarized
+Based on my initial testing, **I don't think you need GPS to do receiver voting.** Send me a comment if I'm looking at this the wrong way.
+My reasoning is summarized below.
-here:

 ### When Synchronization Matters

 When a single VOTER client is streaming audio to a VOTER server precise time synchronization isn't important.
-As long as the client is sampling at a rate very close to 8kHz and as long as packet are arriving at the server on time, the audio playout will be smooth.
-In this case the timing requirements are no different from any other AllStar audio stream flowing between nodes.
+The audio playout will be smooth as long as the client is sampling at a rate very close to 8kHz and the network packets are arriving at the server on time,  In this case the timing requirements are no different from any other AllStar audio stream flowing between nodes.

-When precision matters is around the transitions between active receivers.

-(TO BE COMPLETED)
+Precision starts to matter in the transitions between receivers.
+If the switch between one active receiver and another results in a sudden/discontinous jump in the audio samples a pop will be audible.
+The VOTER design uses the GPS time stamps to align audio streams closely and to minimize "jumps."

+This research focuses on the handling of receiver switches.

 ### NTP On A Microcontroller